medical-software-quality/documentation-as-code/documentation/verification_plan.md

 This application is tested by acceptance tests ran against its specification in Gherkin.

-The all tests passing is a pre-condition for this application to be released.
+All tests passing is a pre-condition for this application to be released.

 ### Trace
 * FS-1